What is the Adult Pre-Arrest Diversion (APAD) Program?

 - While it is true that there is no arrest or record of an arrest, there is a record of the individual being referred to the Adult Pre-Arrest Diversion (APAD) Program, and one would also imagine the crime for which the referral is being made.

 - The record of the APAD referral is made in the Pinellas County Sheriff’s VIPAR system according to the Pinellas County Sheriff’s Office.

-- VIPAR (Virtual Inmate Processing And Reporting system) was created by the Pinellas County Sheriff’s Office Information Systems and Analysis Department.
-VIPAR is an electronic arrest affidavit technology that eliminated the antiquated multi-page, hand written arrest form.
+- VIPAR (Virtual Inmate Processing And Reporting System) was created by the Pinellas County Sheriff’s Office Information Systems and Analysis Department.
+VIPAR is an electronic arrest affidavit technology that eliminated the antiquated multi-page, handwritten arrest form.
 An arrested subject’s computerized arrest affidavit is completed in the field in VIPAR and sent electronically to the jail and is there when the prisoner arrives.

 - It appears from APAD documentation that the Pinellas County Sheriff’s Office is piggybacking documentation of APAD referrals into the very system utilized to record actual criminal arrest affidavits.

-- Under Florida Sunshine Law that guarantees that the public has access to the public records of government, it is conceivable (even probable) that one could make a public records request that may contain APAD referral information including the name, nature of the crime, and referral information.
+- Under Florida Sunshine Law that guarantees that the public has access to the public records of the government, it is conceivable (even probable) that one could make a public records request that may contain APAD referral information including the name, nature of the crime, and referral information.

 - Because the APAD records are not true criminal records governed under Florida Law for sealing or expunging such records, an individual may not be able to control the existence or dissemination of such records.

 - To the best of our knowledge, there is no official documentation of the APAD program available to the public, or to private criminal defense attorneys.